EmanRiziq/reading-notes/301/Putting it all together.md

 # Higher-Order Functions
-What is a “higher-order function”?
+### What is a “higher-order function”?
+Functions that operate on other functions, either by taking them as arguments or by returning them

-Explore the greaterThan function as defined in the reading.
+### Explore the greaterThan function as defined in the reading.
 In your own words, what is line 2 of this function doing?
+i think its a call back function  // but not understanding the hall process

-Explain how either map or reduce operates, with regards to higher-order functions.
+### Explain how either map or reduce operates, with regards to higher-order functions.
+i think its some thing like recursion